 These treatments are the most commonly considered when tooth loss has occurred.

 - Fixed bridges – A bridge is a fixed device that generally connects a prosthetic tooth to surrounding teeth.
 Your dentist will help you choose between the different kinds of fixed dental bridges such as – cantilever, traditional and Maryland.
 A cantilever is quite similar to a traditional bridge expect that it connects to an abutment tooth on one side only.
 A traditional bridge helps to join natural teeth in the mouth known as abutment teeth with one or more fake teeth which are called pontic teeth.
-Among the dental bridges, traditional bridges are the most common and made of porcelain or ceramic fused to metal.
+Among the dental bridges, traditional bridges are the most common and made of porcelain or ceramic fused to metal or ziconia.
 A Maryland bridge or a resin-bonded bridge fuses a pontic tooth to metal bands that are attached to the back of an abutment tooth.
 This method is generally suggested for missing front teeth.
-Maryland bridges have higher failure rates in comparison to the traditional bridges.
+Well prepared Maryland bridges have a mildly failure rates in comparison to the traditional bridges.
 Having a bridge fitted will usually require at least two appointments.
 During the first appointment, your dentist will prepare the teeth.
 For a cantilever and traditional bridges, you might need temporary crowns.
 Impressions of the teeth will be taken before the actual bridge is fitted at another visit.

 - Dental implants – Dental implants are titanium fixtures, placed surgically into the jawbone just below the gums.
 After they have been integrated into the jawbone and positioned properly, your dentist will mount abutment to the fixture and then the replacement crown to the abutment.
-This will prevent replacement tooth from shifting.

-You will be assessed for your suitability for dental implants by one of our specialist dentists.
+You will be assessed for your suitability for dental implants by one of our dentists.
 Dental implants may seem to be expensive when compared to other options for teeth replacement but in the long term are a good option.